Akselera Tech

 Default #2: Google Display Network Enabled

-When you create a Search campaign, Google automatically opts you into the Google Display Network — a network of over 2 million websites and apps where your text ads can appear as banner-style placements.
+When you create a Search campaign, Google automatically opts you into the Google Display Network — over 2 million websites and apps where your text ads appear as banner-style placements.
+Search ads reach people actively looking for your service.
+Display ads reach people scrolling through random websites.
+The intent gap is massive.

-Michelle Morgan, Co-Founder of Paid Media Pros with 12 years of PPC experience, is unequivocal: In "99 out of 100 cases," Display Network performance in Search campaigns is "pretty terrible."
+Michelle Morgan, Co-Founder of Paid Media Pros, is unequivocal: In "99 out of 100 cases," Display Network performance in Search campaigns is "pretty terrible."

 MetricSearch NetworkDisplay Network